Who are we?

 Dr Max Kaiser is an expert on antisemitism and Australian Jewish history.
 He is the author of Jewish Antifascism and the False Promise of Settler Colonialism (Palgrave 2022).
 He completed his PhD at the University of Melbourne and lives on the land of the Wurundjeri people of the Kulin nation.

-Elizabeth Strakosch is a lecturer in public policy and politics at the School of Social and Political Sciences at the University of Melbourne, and is currently an Australian Research Council Early Career Research Fellow.
-From 2013 to 2022 she worked as a senior lecturer in policy at the University of Queensland.
+Elizabeth Strakosch is a senior lecturer in public policy and politics at the School of Social and Political Sciences at the University of Melbourne, and is currently an Australian Research Council Early Career Research Fellow.
 She is a codirector of the Indigenous led Institute for Collaborative Race Research which aims to mobilise academic research for antiracist struggle, and is involved in grassroots Jewish organisations.

 Louise Adler AM